lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 These support values, often called boostrap values, can be determined in several ways.
 Next we'll discuss three support estimation methods.
 Firstly, the slow and simple but time-tested method of Felsensteins bootstrap, or 'regular bootstraps'.
-Second, we'll discuss an uqualy slow alternative that is more suited to bigger trees: transfer bootstrap [@Lemoine2018].
+Second, we'll discuss an equaly slow alternative that is more suited to bigger trees: transfer bootstrap [@Lemoine2018].
 These fist two methods are slow, but behave reasonably linear and are easily interpretable.
 They are often indicated as non-parametric methods.
 Thirdly, we'll discuss faster parametric options such as IQTree's UltraFastBootstrap.